Monroe City Food Pantry increases services

 MONROE CITY, Mo. — On Tuesday nights a line of cars stretches for blocks leading to the Monroe City Food Pantry.
-There, volunteers from the Fire Department and the community can be found loading Farm to Families Food boxes into people’s cars.
+There, volunteers from the fire department and the community can be found loading Farmers to Families food boxes into people’s cars.

-Since May, the Monroe City Food Pantry has received USDA Farm to Families Food boxes to distribute to families in the Monroe City community.
-Anyone can receive the food in the boxes and the organization has developed a large following of individuals coming for their weekly Farm to Families box.
+Since May, the Monroe City Food Pantry has received USDA Farmers to Families food boxes to distribute to families in the Monroe City community.
+Anyone can receive the food in the boxes, and the organization has developed a large following of individuals coming for their weekly Farmers to Families box.

-United Way of the Mark Twain Area, which gives monthly financial support to the Monroe City Food Pantry, connected the organization to the USDA Farm to Families Food Box Program.
+United Way of the Mark Twain Area, which gives monthly financial support to the Monroe City Food Pantry, connected the organization to the USDA Farmers to Families Food Box Program.

 The boxes have made a large difference for families in these uncertain times.
 Some families have canned and frozen the produce.
 Others have shared items in their box with neighbors and friends to ensure everyone has the food they need.

 This is different work than the pantry normally does.
 Before COVID-19, the pantry only distributed food once a month to families in the Monroe City School District.
 This is still done, but the Tuesday night produce distribution has made the community greatly aware of the importance the pantry plays in the town.
-Also, it has brought the pantry’s awareness to some individuals which has increased the number of individuals turning to them for help.
+Also, it has brought awareness of the pantry to some individuals which has increased the number of individuals turning to them for help.

 This change was to allow families in need to have access to the pantry if they work on Fridays.
 In September, the pantry served 480 families on the regular distribution plus the families coming on Tuesday nights.
 This is an increase of 300% since February.